 This course is designed to introduce the major definitions and concepts regarding groundwater flow and contaminant transport.
 The theory and underlying concepts, including mathematical derivations of governing equations used to model groundwater flow and contaminant transport, will be discussed and applications to environmental problems addressed.
 Upon completion of this course, students should expect to have attained a broad understanding of and familiarity with groundwater flow and contaminant transport concepts, and to have acquired the skills necessary to pursue work in flow and transport modeling.

-EESC 6664 Field Study in Soils
+EESC 6664 Field Study of Soils

 Elective course